 Know How to Read Employment Contracts

 So many horror stories I’ve heard over the years.
 Please make sure you never sign an employment contract before you review it word by word.
 And after you’ve done so, hire an attorney specializing in medical practice employment contracts.
 Yes, it may cost a grand or two, but it could save you years of heartache and tens of thousands (or more) dollars.
-And, as I’ve pointed out above, I advise you both read the contract carefully and hire an attorney.
-Yes, you can understand contracts if you give yourself the time to – and you should give yourself the time to.
+And, as I’ve pointed out above, I advise you both to read the contract carefully and hire an attorney.
+Yes, you can understand contracts if you give yourself the time to – and you should give yourself that time.
 (I’ll cover details of that important issue in a separate post.)

 Consider Your Career Trajectory from the Start

-Because our years of education and training are so long and because we hardly make any money until we complete our training, our ‘adult life’ starts much later than it does for most other people, including other professionals.
+Because our education and training are so long and we hardly make any money until we complete them, our ‘adult life’ starts much later than it does for most other people, including other professionals.
 When you are finally an attending making a good salary, you could be in your early to mid-thirties.
 After all this time – so, so many years – you rightly focus on your work.
 It’s new, scary, exciting, and the money can be exhilarating.
 But, the years of your life left to, for example, meet the person of your dreams to marry and to have children, are now short.

 In my experience, it is uncommon that anyone in your program or, later, your place of employment, will ask you when and how you’re planning to make time to start a family.
 Why would they?
 It’s both too personal and not in their interest.
 They want you working!